Relationships That Shape You

 No life is built alone.

 Even the most independent person is shaped by the people around them.
 Over the years, certain relationships stay.
 Others fade.
-Some appear at the right moment and change direction.
+Some appear at critical moments and change your direction.
 Some challenge you.
 Some support you.
 Some simply witness who you’ve been across time.

-Over time, people begin to notice something.
-The relationships they invest in affect how they think, what they tolerate, what they expect from themselves, and how they respond to difficulty.
-The people closest to them influence what feels normal, what feels possible, and what feels worth the effort.
+Over the years, the people you invest in affect how you think, what you tolerate, what you expect from yourself, and how you respond to difficulty.
+The people closest to you influence what feels normal, what feels possible, and what feels worth the effort.

 What kind of life are my relationships helping me build?